ctoruno/Personal-Website/content/blog/svg-tooltips/index.md

 When a website has a SVG image, the browser processes the SVG file by parsing its XML tree structure and renders the image in real time.
 Because of this, we should be able to insert some JavaScript into the XML tree of the SVG to add some interactivity.
 Why does it has to be JavaScript?
 Because JavaScript is the language of the web.
 It is the only programming language that is natively supported by all web browsers for client-side scripting.
 This means that JavaScript can run directly within any browser without the need for any additional plugins or interpreters.
 And that is exactly what we are going to do.

 ## A two-steps solution
 I made a great effort to expose the problem and the logic behind the solution.
 Now, I will be explaining a step-by-step on how to achieve a more elegant and stand-alone solution for the example above.
 In a nutshell, we will be working on two fronts.
 First, we are going to produce our chart again.
-But this time, we will add some "_special_" aesthetics to help us identify the elements (circles and text boxes) in the XML vector.
+But this time, we will add some "_special_" aesthetics to help us identify the elements (circles and text boxes) in the XML tree.
 Once we have our caffeinated over-labeled chart, we will use the `lxml` python library to navigate through the XML tree.
 We will be adding/moving elements around the tree while also modifying their attributes.
 Therefore, it is highly important that you know the basics of XML and how it works.
-If you are familiar with HTML or you have been following my wenscrapping posts, you will have no issues at getting the grasp of how a XML tree works.
+If you are familiar with HTML or you have been following my webscraping posts, you will have no issues at getting the grasp of how a XML tree works.
 If not, I would suggest you to watch the following video:

 <iframe width="100%" height="345" src="https://www.youtube.com/embed/KeLiQXqVgMI?si=syGhpZG-RiF3IX_F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Re-drawing the chart
-The chart that I shared above is a type of categorical scatterplot, it was drawn using the `ggplot` library in R, but you can use any other tool at hand to produce the base SVG (matplotlib, seaborn).
+The chart that I shared above is a type of categorical scatterplot, it was drawn using the `ggplot` library in R, but you can use any other tool at hand to produce the base SVG (matplotlib, seaborn, plots.jl).
 If we inspect the SVG file using a text editor such as VSCode, we will see that the XML tree contains elements such as lines, circles, and paths:

 <img src="circle-elements.png" width="100%"/>

 The XML tree has exactly **27 line elements**, one for each country denoting the bars that connect the circles, and around **110 circle elements**, one for each subnational region.
 All of these elements are sorted in the same way that they were passed to the ggplot function when the chart was drawn.
 Because the data frame was alphabetically sorted first by country and then by region ID, the first line element belongs to Austria, the second one to Belgium, and so on until reaching Sweden.
 Under the same logic, the first circle belongs to the Austria's AT1 region, the second one to Austria's AT2 region, and so on until reaching Sweden's SE3 region.
-Until here, everyuthing seems quite straightforward and we only need to be careful on how the data is sorted when passing it to the plotting function.
+Until here, everything seems quite straightforward and we only need to be careful on how the data is sorted when passing it to the plotting function.

 The problem resides when we try to locate the tooltips (text boxes).
 There is one per region, so, you might think that we will have the same amount of circle elements.
 Sadly, we don't.
 The tooltips are plotted using polygons and path elements.
 We do have around 110 polygon elements corresponding to each one of the boxes.
 However, we have around **3,600 path elements**.
 Crazy, right?
 Well, as it happens, each path element corresponds to a single letter inside the tooltips.
 Given that the tooltips contain information such as the region names, the amount of path elements for each tooltip will differ from each other.